oracle-livelabs/oci/oci-stack-monitoring-fundamentals/metric-extensions/metric-extensions.md

 	![Metric Extension page, highlighting the Memory Use Metric Extension](images/2-11-me.png " ")

-	Alarms can be configured on Metric Extensions using what you have learned in Lab 6.
+	Alarms can be configured on Metric Extensions using what you have learned in **Lab 5: View and Create Alarms**.

 	For example, DevOps teams can configure alarms on Metric Extensions to notify users if a threshold has been breached.
 In this example, an alarm could be created to notify DevOps teams, that a user such as **oracle** is consuming more memory than expected.

 For more information on Metric Extensions, see **[Metric Extensions](https://docs.oracle.com/en-us/iaas/stack-monitoring/doc/metric-extensions.html)**